 Bonus: Godiva

 Look!
-Godiva chocolatier has launched a Mid-Autumn collection, too!
+The Godiva chocolatier has launched a Mid-Autumn collection, too!

 These Belgian chocolates are packaged like mooncakes, with 4 large pieces to a box.
 They are filled with classic praline and crispy bits of roasted hazelnut.
 I can live with that :)

-What a kaleidoscope of colors and flavors!
+What a kaleidoscope of colours and flavours!
 These are, of course, my personal picks.
 I’m sure I have missed out many other excellent choices!
 Add your own picks in the comments and we can all share!

 So, have you bought your mooncakes yet?